 For smaller campaigns, the simplest and best route to talking payments online is to partner with a third party payment vendor.
 Payment vendors offer different packages and services, and have differing fee structures

-There are plenty of other campaign fundraising services that provide forms, tools and data tracking.
+Plenty of campaign fundraising services provide forms, tools and data tracking.
 (Online Candidate is open and can integrate with any online fundraising service.)

 Your online pitch